gurjeet/gofy/README.md

-# The Go Programming Language
+# The GoFY Programming Language

+GoFY is a superset of Go programming language.

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.